hoangphanthai/Kubernetes_Custom_Resource_Controller/README.md

 This project was proposed as an assignment to Thai Hoang (HoangBamberg@Gmail.Com) during his 6-week internship at Delivion GmbH (www.delivion.de).

 ## 2. Acknowledgement
-The project was developed after studying the post from Martin Helmich (https://www.martin-helmich.de/en/blog/kubernetes-crd-client.html).
+The project was developed after studying the article from Martin Helmich (https://www.martin-helmich.de/en/blog/kubernetes-crd-client.html).
 The project skeleton was originally adapted from his code templates.

 ## 3. Task description
 ### Overall goal